Is it possible to sustain this rally? JPMorgan Chase & Co. (JPM) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of JPMorgan Chase & Co.
-(NYSE:JPM) dipped -1.31% to close Friday’s market session at $160.92, lower as compared to yesterday’s close.
-The stock price fluctuated between $159.45 and $162.11 throughout the trading session with the volume trading being 12060519 shares, which represented a significant variation when compared to the three months average volume of 10.16 million shares.
-The firm’s stock price fluctuated -3.56% within the last five trades and -5.06% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -1.60% in the last 6 months and 2.69% was added to its value over the previous 3 months.
-JPM stock is trading at a margin of -4.43%, -2.77% and 2.17% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NYSE:JPM) dipped -0.74% to close Monday’s market session at $140.87, lower as compared to yesterday’s close.
+The stock price fluctuated between $137.895 and $140.97 throughout the trading session with the volume trading being 10616026 shares, which represented a significant variation when compared to the three months average volume of 16.46 million shares.
+The firm’s stock price fluctuated 0.87% within the last five trades and -4.80% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -15.64% in the last 6 months and -10.93% was subtracted to its value over the previous 3 months.
+JPM stock is trading at a margin of 3.28%, -3.03% and -9.95% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does JPMorgan Chase & Co.’s Profitability and Valuation Ratios Tell Us About the Stock?